When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 They cannot afford to do that.

-And if that means I can’t afford to go, then the sustainability of their future is more important than my holiday.
+And if that means I can’t afford to go to certain places in the Maldives, then the sustainability of their future is more important than my holiday.

 On Dhiffushi island, I noticed a solar power installation.
 So I asked the guesthouse dive master who was showing me around, if it was working well.
-And it was – supplying a significant proportion of the island’s power needs (I forget exactly how much).
+And it was.
+It supplied a significant proportion of the island’s power needs (I forget exactly how much).

-From the way he spoke though, I reckon that this was relatively new, and probably the traditional way to energise the islands is by fossil fuel generators.
-But if it did take on, it would go a long way to delivering more energy independence to the Maldivian islands.
+From the way he spoke though, I reckon that this was relatively new, and probably the traditional way to electrify the islands is by fossil fuel generators.
+But if solar power did take on, it would go a long way to delivering more energy independence to the Maldivian islands.

-The Maldives clearly get enough water that the islands are vegetated.
-But there again, it’s so often sunny.
-There aren’t rivers or streams, and the atolls are so small that you wouldn’t expect groundwater to be fit for drinking (or could it be?).
+The Maldives clearly get enough water such that the islands are vegetated.
+But there again, there aren’t rivers or streams, and the atolls are so small that you wouldn’t expect groundwater to be fit for drinking (or could it be?).

 So I asked.